Ng Yu Hei

-Ng Yu Hei (吳宇曦; born 13 February 2006) is a Hong Kong professional footballer who currently plays as a left winger or right winger for China League One club Chongqing Tonglianglong.
+Ng Yu Hei (吳宇曦; born 13 February 2006) is a Hong Kong professional footballer who currently plays as a left winger or right winger for Chinese Super League club Chongqing Tonglianglong.

 Club career

 On 20 September 2023, Ng joined Eastern.

-On 19 January 2025, Ng joined China League One club Chongqing Tonglianglong.
+On 19 January 2025, Ng moved to China and signed for China League One club Chongqing Tonglianglong.

 International career

-On 26 August 2024, Ng was named in the 23-man final squad for the friendly matches against Solomon Islands and Fiji.
+On 26 August 2024, Ng was named in the 23-man final squad for two friendly matches against the Solomon Islands and Fiji.
+On 5 September 2024, he made his international debut for Hong Kong in a friendly match against the former opponent.

-On 5 September 2024, Ng made his international debut for Hong Kong in a friendly match against Solomon Islands.
+On 5 June 2026, Ng scored his first international goal for Hong Kong through a free kick in the 81st minute to seal a 2–0 victory against Mongolia in a friendly match.
+The match was Roberto Losada's first as the permanent head coach of Hong Kong.
+Notably, Losada was also Ng's first head coach in professional football when the midfielder broke into the first team of Eastern.